-- Board Policy No. 2024, Out-of-District Credits and Credit Recovery (clean for approval) - Board Policy No. 2024, Online Learning (original for reference) - o Because this policy was completely rewritten, a redlined version is not provided. - Superintendent Procedure No. 2024SP, Out-of-District Credits and Credit Recovery -(clean - for approval) - Superintendent Procedure No. 2024SP, Online Learning (original for reference) - o Because the procedure was reconfigured and substantially revised, a redlined version is not provided. - Board Policy No. C16.00, Acceptance of Correspondence or College Courses for High School Credit (original for repeal)
+- Board Policy No. 2024, Out-of-district Credits and Credit Recovery (Celean (for approval) with changes since Intro noted in tracked changes for approval) - Board Policy No. 2024, Online Learning redline (for reference) - Superintendent Procedure No. 2024SP, Out-of-district Credits and Credit Recovery clean (for reference) - Superintendent Procedure No. 2024SP, Online Learning original (for reference) - o Because the procedure was reconfigured and substantially revised, a redlined version is not provided. - Board Policy No. C16.00, Acceptance of Correspondence or College Courses for High School Credit original (for repeal)